asadse7en/iasad.me/content/blog/reviews/kali-linux-2023-1.md

 ---
+author: " · Asad Ullah"
 title: "Kali Linux 2023.1: The Ultimate Platform for Offensive and Defensive Security"
-description: "A comprehensive overview of the latest version of Kali, covering its features, enhancements, and upgrades, to provide you with all the necessary knowledge about this version."
+description: A comprehensive overview of the latest version of Kali, covering its features, enhancements, and upgrades, to provide you with all the necessary knowledge about this version.

-dateString: 24 March 2023
+dateString: March 13, 2023
+tags: ["Kali Purple", "kali linux 2023.1", "python 3.11", "Offensive Security", "Defensive Security"]
+categories: ["Reviews"]

 draft: false
-tags: ["Kali Purple", "kali linux 2023.1", "python 3.11", "Offensive Security", "Defensive Security"]
-weight: 100

 cover:
     image: "/blog/kali-linux-2023-1/cover2.png"
+    alt: kali purple logo
+    relative: false
+    hidden: false
 ---